apache/accumulo-website/_docs-2/development/summaries.md

 ## Permissions

 Because summary data may be derived from sensitive data, requesting summary data requires a special permission.
-User must have the table permission `GET_SUMMARIES` in order to retrieve summary data.
+Users must have the table permission `GET_SUMMARIES` in order to retrieve summary data.

 ## Bulk import